lelutin/puppet-asterisk/README.md

 }
 ```

-Keys that are present in the `voicemail_options` parameter to the
+Keys that are present in the `extensions_options` parameter to the
 `asterisk` class will override the default options (or set new ones).

 Here is the default hash with the default values, as defined in params.pp: